hpcaitech/ColossalAI/colossalai/inference/README.md

 2. Efficient memory management mechanism：which includes the key-value cache manager, allowing for zero memory waste during inference.
    1. `cache manager`: serves as a memory manager to help manage the key-value cache, it integrates functions such as memory allocation, indexing and release.
    2. `batch_infer_info`: holds all essential elements of a batch inference, which is updated every batch.
-3. High-level inference engine combined with `Shardformer`: it allows the our inference framework to easily invoke and utilize various parallel methods.
+3. High-level inference engine combined with `Shardformer`: it allows our inference framework to easily invoke and utilize various parallel methods.
    1. `engine.TPInferEngine`: it is a high level interface that integrates with shardformer, especially for multi-card (tensor parallel) inference:
    2. `modeling.llama.LlamaInferenceForwards`: contains the `forward` methods for llama inference. (in this case : llama)
-   3. `policies.llama.LlamaModelInferPolicy` : contains the policies for `llama` models, which is used to call `shardformer` and segmentation the model forward in tensor parallelism way.
+   3. `policies.llama.LlamaModelInferPolicy` : contains the policies for `llama` models, which is used to call `shardformer` and segmentate the model forward in tensor parallelism way.

 ## Pipeline of inference: